Global Grant Application - GG2688284

 What incentives (for example, monetary compensation, awards, certification, or publicity), will you use, if any, to encourage community members to participate in the project?

-Area mechanics will receive certificates from their initial training, but still will receive additional refresher training and certification to improve their skills and knowledge in dealing with communities.
+Area Mechanics will receive certificates from their initial training, but still will receive additional refresher training and certification to improve their skills and knowledge in dealing with communities.

 T-shirts are part of incentives to motivate the community structure, to implement and monitor the designed activities.
 This also would help to increase message and project visibility, and identification of project front line volunteers.

 As mentioned, during the Community Mobilization Meetings, leaders learn that the villages will own the equipment after the project is completed.
-They don't need any funds to buy additional boreholes as long as they are maintained properly.
+They don't need any funds to drill additional boreholes as long as they are maintained properly.

 Community members will not be given any monetary incentives or compensation.
 Through the Needs Assessment exercise, the community will embrace this project as their own, because they understand that it is for their benefit.
-Local leaders (chiefs), will work with VIP to encourage the community members to participate in the project.
+Local leaders (chiefs) will work with VIP to encourage the community members to participate in the project.

 List any community members or community groups that will oversee the continuation of the project after grant-funded activities conclude.

-Village Water Point committees are established to oversee all operations.
+Village Water Point Committees are established to oversee all operations.
 This includes the mechanics' ongoing training, providing security of wells and pumps, and collecting monthly user fees.

 The village water point committee and community policing groups, working with local chiefs, will look into the issues of equipment security that the Government, through the Ministry of Home Affairs & Internal Security, require to maintain the peace and reduce civil and criminal acts in the communities.